-Becoming a vet means you’re going to take on student loans.
-That’s because vet school takes eight years, including undergrad, and tuition prices have only gone up.
+Becoming a vet means you’re very likely going to be taking on student loans.
+That’s because vet school takes eight years (including your undergrad studies).
+And tuition prices and living expenses have only gone up over time.
 Figuring out how to pay for vet school when you know it’s going to cost six figures is no easy feat.

 Becoming a vet means six-figure student loan debt

-In 2018, the American Veterinary Medical Association (AVMA) reported 120,652 working veterinarians.
-Most of those vets left grad school with tons of student loans.
+In 2020, the American Veterinary Medical Association (AVMA) reported 118,624 working veterinarians.
+Most of those veterinary students left grad school with tons of student loans.

-In contrast to the major debt that vets graduate with, the average veterinarian salary is $93,830 according to the Bureau of Labor Statistics (BLS).
-The lowest-earning vets make $56,540, and the highest earners make $162,450.
+In contrast to the major debt that vets graduate with, the average veterinarian salary in 2020 was $99,300 according to the Bureau of Labor Statistics (BLS).
+The lowest-earning vets made $60,690 and the highest earners made $164,490.

 The first two ways to pay for vet school